elateifsara/forum_post_classifier/README.md

 ## Instructions

 1. Train the model using the Colab notebook.
+2. Download the zipped model from colab and put it in either the `flask_version` folder or the `streamlit_version` folder depending on the one you want to work with.
-2. Choose the type of deployment you want:
+3. Choose the type of deployment you want:
     * Flask API
     * Streamlit
-3. Follow the instructions in the README of each respective solution.
+4. Follow the instructions in the README of each respective solution.

 ## Remarks